 It is now time to let the birds get on with nesting in their luxury, wonderful new environment.

-Hedge laying resumed on Monday 9th October and will continue twice monthly until the spring.
+Hedge laying resumes on Thursday 25th October 2018 and will continue twice monthly until the spring.
 See home page for details.